Minecraft Data Packs / Mob

 -

-Raids still work and their mechanics are so far unchanged.
+Raids still work as they do in Vanilla for the most part.
 However, because of the Illagers' new combat AI, raid farms may break.

 - Illagers can cause mild griefing by building effigies at your base.
 This can be disabled in the settings menu.